influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 Regular expressions (regex or regexp) are patterns used to match character combinations in strings.

+### rejected point

+A log entry that contains information about a data point that InfluxDB could not write to its intended bucket.
+The entry contains a minimum of two tags:
+ 1. The InfluxDB `bucket` ID targeted by the write request.
+ 2. A `reason` describing why the data point was dropped.

+See how to [review rejected writes](/{{% latest "influxdb" %}}/write-data/troubleshoot/#review-rejected-writes) for more information.

 ### retention period
 The duration of time that a bucket retains data.
 Points with timestamps older than their bucket's retention period are dropped.